getsentry/rfcs/text/0082-combined-replay-envelope-item.md

 1. Create a new ItemType `CombinedReplayRecordingEvent`
 2. in `processor.rs` https://github.com/getsentry/relay/blob/606166fca57a84ca1b9240253013871d13827de3/relay-server/src/actors/processor.rs#L1134, replace the `process_replays` function that will combine the envelope items if its the old format using `take_item_by` and `add_item` Envelope functions, or leave them if its the new format.
 This function would then process the two items and set the item payload.
+3. We can begin rejecting replay segments over 10 megabytes, which will allow us to not need chunking in our recording consumer.

 - The combined Payload will have the format of